bitcoin/bitcoin/src/blsct/arith/README.md

 - [RangeProofLogic](../range_proof/range_proof.h) -- User class of `Mcl` classes

 ## Design candidates in the development process
 1. Interface based on abstract classes: it requires usage of pointers that makes the code harder to write and requires memory management.
-It also involves a cost of vtable look-up.
-Not adopted.
+It also involves a cost of vtable look-up. *Not adopted*.

-2. CRTP (Curiously Recurring Template Pattern) pattern: it was hard to use for this use case involving nested classes that implemented arithmetic functions that returned an instance of a nested class.
-Not adopted.
+2. CRTP (Curiously Recurring Template Pattern) pattern: it was hard to use for this use case involving nested classes that implemented arithmetic functions that returned an instance of a nested class. *Not adopted*.

 3. Template class with associated classes: there is no interface to enforce an API and the usage will be based on duck-typing.
-But it allows local stack-allocated instances to be used and bears no additional run-time cost.
-Adopted.
+But it allows local stack-allocated instances to be used and bears no additional run-time cost. *Adopted*.